 Final Grade: 6/10

 Chappie is the third film from Niel Blomkamp, the director of District 9 and Elysium.
-Like Blomkamp's previous films Chappie is filled with messages regarding the Earth and it's future but unlike District 9, the messages in Chappie ultimately come off as inadequate.
+Like Blomkamp's previous films Chappie is filled with messages regarding the Earth and its future but unlike District 9, the messages in Chappie ultimately come off as inadequate.

 The ending is weak and like the rest of the film, it has no consequences.
 Not a single point is proven and not a single character dies, for no longer than a few minutes at least.
-This film handles death like a minor inconvenience after which characters pretend like nothing happened.
+This film handles death like a minor inconvenience after which characters pretend as nothing happened.

-Chappie does however have its positives which are mainly the acting and the VFX.
-Sharlto Copley's motion capture performance is easily one of the highlights of the film.
+Chappie does, however, have its positives which are mainly the acting and the VFX.
+Sharlto Copley's motion-capture performance is easily one of the highlights of the film.
 Hugh Jackman, Dev Patel and Sigourney Weaver also do a fine job with their characters.